lnxchk/chefdk-fundamentals/scene_04.md

 * Move into that directory
 * Initialize the cookbook as a git repository
 * Add all the files within the cookbook
-* And commit all the files
+* And commit all the files in the staging area

 -

 What questions can we help you answer?

 General questions or more specifically about cookbooks, versioning and version control.